w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 next iteration - the Web2.
 This upgraded internet, which we use today, features dynamic, interactive web pages, where users can read and write information and publish their own for others to see.
-However, this version of the web comes with downsides, dealing with data control, privacy issues, and the consequences of trusting centralized entities storing our data on their servers.
+However, this version of the web comes with downsides, dealing with data control, privacy issues, and the consequences of trusting centralized entities to store our data on their servers.
 This is where Web3 comes into the picture.

 Web3 is transforming applications hosted on centralized infrastructure into decentralized